Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-asynchronous-java.md

 }
 {% endhighlight %}

-This weather object has setters for both the actual and the predicted value.
-Whenever both values are not null, it will access its values.
-Now look at the fake implementation of the weather service:
+This `Weather` object has setters for both the actual and the predicted value.
+Whenever both values are not `null`, it will access its values.
+Now look at the fake implementation of the `WeatherService`:

 {% highlight java %}
 class WeatherService {